knetikmedia/knetikcloud-php-client/KnetikCloudClient/docs/Api/StoreApi.md

 > \KnetikCloud\Model\PageResourceStoreItem_ getStoreItems($filter_name_search, $filter_unique_key, $filter_published, $filter_displayable, $filter_start, $filter_end, $filter_start_date, $filter_stop_date, $filter_sku, $filter_price, $filter_tag, $filter_items_by_type, $filter_bundled_skus, $filter_vendor, $size, $page, $order)

 List and search store items

+If called without permission STORE_ADMIN the only items marked displayable, whose start and end date are null or appropriate to the current date, and whose geo policy allows the caller's country will be returned.
+Similarly skus will be filtered, possibly resulting in an item returned with no skus the user can purchase.

 ### Example
 ```php